sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-validation.rst

 Compare Datasets
 ----------------------------------------

-Below is a sample workflow that contains ``Compare Datasets`` processor in Fire Insights.
+Below is a sample workflow that contains ``Compare Datasets`` processor in Sparkflows.
 It demonstrates the usage of ``Compare Datasets`` node to compare incoming datasets and create 3 output datasets - Present in 1st but not in 2nd, present in 2nd but not in 1st and common rows in both.

 It does the following processing of data: